top of page

 • Carrickfergus Castle Walk – Start from the marina and stroll around the castle grounds.
 It's an easy, scenic loop with views across the lough.

 • Marine Highway Coastal Path – This flat path runs along the shoreline toward Whiteabbey and Belfast.
-Great for long dog walks with benches, birdlife, and spots to dip paws.
+It's great for long dog walks, complete with benches, birdlife, and spots to dip paws.

 🧭 A Quick Hop to Belfast – Worth It?

-Absolutely!
-Belfast is a short train or bus ride (both dog-friendly) from Carrickfergus and well worth a visit.
-The Titanic Quarter, St. George’s Market, and Botanic Gardens are highlights — and many places are surprisingly dog-welcoming.
-Dog friendly pubs however seem to be a bit harder to find.
-In the whole of Belfast, Pete only found two - the Dirty Onion which has the oldest building and Pete's favourite pub so far - Sunflower.
-Svea got many treats and was look after very well.
-The Sunflower was only for residence, and they turn away a couple of American tourists.
-How our Swedish viking disguised himself and managed to get a pint at local prices - £4.50 instead of the £6 a pint most bars are charging.
+However, dog-friendly pubs seem to be a bit harder to find.
+In the whole of Belfast, Pete only found two: the Dirty Onion, which boasts the oldest building, and Pete's favourite pub so far, Sunflower.
+Svea got many treats and was looked after very well.
+The Sunflower was only for residents, and they turned away a couple of American tourists.
+How our Swedish Viking disguised himself and managed to get a pint at local prices - £4.50 instead of the £6 a pint most bars are charging - is a story for another day!
 Svea eventually dragged him back to the train, where he had a power nap and missed his stop.
-Both therefore got a fine from a friendly but diligent guard.
-Jen will arrive later to day to keep an eye on proceedings!
+Both therefore received a fine from a friendly but diligent guard.
+Jen will arrive later today to keep an eye on proceedings!

 Belfast is a city with a complex and visible history.
 You'll see political murals, painted curbstones, and even walls that divide some communities.
 Pete was surprised by the tension and clear lack of openness towards the opposite sides, in both the butchers and bars.
 It's a reminder of how deeply recent history still shapes daily life here.

-That said, both communities are warm and proud, and Belfast today is vibrant, creative, and forward-looking — an enriching stop for any curious sailor (and well-behaved pup).
+That said, both communities are warm and proud.
+Belfast today is vibrant, creative, and forward-looking - an enriching stop for any curious sailor (and well-behaved pup).

 Get in Touch